Low-Complexity Monitoring and Compensation of Transceiver IQ Imbalance by Multi-dimensional Architecture for Dual-Polarization 16 Quadrature Amplitude Modulation: Working principle and simulations

 where $x_k$ is the input signal, $y_n$ is the output signal. $T_s$ is the sample period, $\beta_2$ is the dispersion coefficient, and L is the transmission length.
 FFT is the Fast Fourier Transform.
 The chirp-based CD compensation technique requires a single FFT computation, reducing the overall complexity to about 50\% of the typical FDE technique.

-The scanning module is used to roughly compensate for the TX IQ skew.
-The Fig. \ref{Fig.scan} is the diagram of the scanning module.
-The scanning module includes a scanning delay, a scan controller, and a rough TX IQ skew compensation.
-In scanning delay, the X pol, Y pol introduce a gradually increasing delay from -3T/16 to 3T/16, which can be expressed as
+The scanning delay algorithm(SDA) is employed to compensate for the TX IQ skew.
+Figure \ref{Fig.scan} is the diagram of the SDA, which comprises a scanning delay block, a scan controller block, and a TX IQ skew compensation block.
+Within the scanning delay block, the X pol and Y pol signals are subject to a gradually increasing delay from $-\hat nT/16$ to $\hat nT/16$, where $\hat n $ is an integer.
+This process can be expressed as

-Where the $\tau_{x}$ and $\tau_{y}$ are the delays of X pol and Y pol.
-The $\tau_{x}$ and $\tau_{y}$ are a gradually increasing delay from -3T/16 to 3T/16.
-The RX DSP CV-MIMO outputs the X pol error $M(e(n)_{x})_{\tau_{x}}$ and Y pol equalize error $M(e(n)_{y})_{\tau_{y}}$ after each performs Eq.\ref{eq14} and Eq. \ref{eq15}, which can be expressed as
+Where the $\tau_{x}$ or $\tau_{y}$ represent the IQ skew of X pol or Y pol, respectively.
+The $\tau_{x}$ and $\tau_{y}$ is gradually increasing delay from $-\hat nT/16$ to $\hat nT/16$.
+In the RX DSP, the CV-MIMO module outputs the $S_{e}$ to the scan controller block after the scanning delay block.
+Subsequently, the scan controller block calculates the error $S_{e}$.
+The $S_{e}$ can be expressed as

-Where N is the number of symbols.
-Then the X pol and Y pol $M(e(n))$ are sent to the scan controller.
-It should be noted that the $\tau_{x}$ and $\tau_{y}$ are respective scanning from -3/16T to 3/16T, the scan controller stores a number of $M(e(n)_{x}$)$_{\tau_x}$ ($\tau_{x}$=(-3T/16, -2T/16...2T/16,3T/16)) and $M(e(n)_{y}$)$_{\tau_y}$ ($\tau_{y}$=(-3T/16, -2T/16...2T/16,3T/16)).
-The scan controller selects the minimum M(e(n)$_{x}$)$_{\tau_x}$ and M(e(n)$_{y}$)$_{\tau_y}$.
-Then, the $\tau_{x}$ and $\tau_{y}$ are the rough skew estimation, and the rough TX IQ skew compensation module uses $\tau_{x}$ and $\tau_{y}$ to compensate for the TX IQ skew.
-The RX skew monitor is shown in Fig. \ref{Fig.3}(a).
+Where N is the number of symbols, $e(n)_{x}$/$e(n)_{y}$ is X/Y pol equalization error.
+During the scanning process, the scan controller block records a set of $S_{e}$, and identifies the minimum $S_{e}$.
+Then, the $\tau_{x}$ and $\tau_{y}$ that correspond to this minimum $S_e$ are output as the estimated TX skew.
+Subsequently, the TX IQ skew compensation block uses these estimated delays to compensate for the TX IQ skew.
+The RX IQ pha./amp. imbalance is compensated for using GSOP.
+The RX IQ skew is compensated for using GSMA.
+The GSMA diagram is shown in Fig. \ref{Fig.3}.